kura/blackhole/docs/source/configuration-options.rst

   --user=USER					User to drop privs to during run time. [default: blackhole] --group=GROUP					Group to drop privs to during run time. [default: blackhole] --mode=MODE					Mode to run blackhole in (accept, bounce, random, unavailable, offline) [default: accept] - see MODES section
+  --debug=BOOL        Will set the debug flag and causes all received and sent command/email data to be logged.
+Will degrade performance with high throughput [default: False]

 SSL options

   --ssl=BOOL					 Enabled or disable SSL, requires SSL compiled in to Python and OpenSSL.
 True or False [default: True] --ssl_port=PORT				Port to listen for SSL enabled connections [default: 465] --ssl_key=PATH				X509 SSL keyfile
   --ssl_cert=PATH				X509 SSL certificate file